ideasdelivery/doud/Readme.md

 # Doud

-Doud is a platform in develpment for manage docker images in your own clod.
+Doud is a platform in develpment for manage docker images in your own cloud.

 ## how it works?